excaliburjs/excalibur-pathfinding/readme.md

 getAdjacentEdgesTo(node: Node): Edge[];
 ```

-These methods will return information regaarding the neighbors and relationships of the Node passed in.
+These methods will return information regarding the neighbors and relationships of the Node passed in.

 Since relationships have directions, the getAdjacentEdges and getAdjacentEdgesTo provide a list of the coming and going edges
 respectively.